After school garden clubs, summer garden camps, school gardens, parent/child workshops, youth garden education training

 - To encourage families to grow together, we offer Family Oriented Gardening Workshops.
 These workshops are designed to spark interest in children aged 6 to 12 in gardening, and provide fun ways for parents (grandparents, guardians, aunts/uncles, friends) and children to grow gardens together.
 Workshops topics include: Planning a Dinner Garden, Bugs & Insects, Sensational Gardens, Wondrous Worms, and Munch and Crunch see LEARN & GROW

 “The kids program was GREAT!
 Really kid-friendly.
 We loved the song and the hands-on coloring/planning activity were great.
 Also having the kids plant in the container was nice, a great way to get them involved.” – Participant at a Planning a Dinner Garden Family Oriented Workshop

-Caring adults enrich and enhance our Youth Grow Garden Clubs and Summer Garden Camps!
-If you are interested in working with elementary aged children and can commit to volunteering 1-2 hours once a week for 6-10 weeks, contact our Volunteer Coordinator email@example.com
+Caring adults enrich and enhance our Youth Grow garden clubs and summer garden camps!
+If you are interested in working with elementary aged children and can commit to volunteering 2 hours once a week for 6-10 weeks, fill out the Youth Grow Volunteer application form.
+Contact our Volunteer Coordinator, Cristy@growing-gardens.org for more information.

 Seasonal volunteer educator trainings are held 3 times per year.
 No gardening experience is necessary.
 All volunteers are subject to a background check.